WM121367/World-Money-Map-Orchestrator/README.md

 ## ⚖️ Disclaimer

 *NOT FINANCIAL ADVICE.
 This software is generated automatically for informational, research, and analytical purposes only.
-It does not constitute investment, legal, or tax advice.*[cite: 1]
+It does not constitute investment, legal, or tax advice.*
 ```